zertrin/duplicity-backup/README.md

 This version is a rewriting of the code originally written by [Damon Timm](https://github.com/thornomad), including many patches that have been brought to the original scripts by various forks on Github.

-Latest version of the code is available [here](http://github.com/zertrin/duplicity-backup) - Merge requests are welcome! :)
+Latest version of the code is available at http://github.com/zertrin/duplicity-backup - Merge requests are welcome! :)

-More information about this script is available [here](http://zertrin.org/projects/duplicity-backup/).
+More information about this script is available at http://zertrin.org/projects/duplicity-backup/

-The original version of the code is availabe [here](http://github.com/theterran/dt-s3-backup).
+The original version of the code is availabe at http://github.com/theterran/dt-s3-backup

 ## Before you start

 This script requires user configuration.
 Instructions are in the config file itself and should be self-explanatory.
-Please DO NOT edit the example config file, but make a copy of it and edit this one.
+You SHOULD NOT edit the example config file `duplicity-backup.conf.example`, but instead make a copy of it (typical examples are `duplicity-backup.conf` in the same directory as the script or `/etc/duplicity-backup.conf`) and edit this one.

 Be sure to replace all the *foobar* values with your real ones.
 Almost every value needs to be configured in someway.

 You can use one copy of the script with different settings for different backup scenarios.
-It is designed to run as a cron job and will log information to a text file (including remote file sizes, if you have `s3cmd` installed).
+It is designed to run as a cron job and will log information to a text file (including remote file sizes, if you use Amazon S3 and have `s3cmd` installed).

 Be sure to make the script executable (`chmod +x`) before you hit the gas.

 ## Requirements

 * [duplicity](http://duplicity.nongnu.org/)
 * [gpg](http://www.gnupg.org/)
-* Basic utilities like: [which](http://unixhelp.ed.ac.uk/CGI/man-cgi?which) and [tee](http://linux.die.net/man/1/tee)
+* Basic utilities like: [which](http://unixhelp.ed.ac.uk/CGI/man-cgi?which) and [tee](http://linux.die.net/man/1/tee) (should already be available on most Linux systems)
 * [Amazon S3](http://aws.amazon.com/s3/) *`optional`*
 * [s3cmd](http://s3tools.org/s3cmd) *`optional`*
 * [mailx](http://linux.die.net/man/1/mailx) *`optional`*